fabrizio-ottati/fabrizio-ottati.dev/content/blog/spiking_neurons.md

 # Spiking neurons

-In this article, we will try to model a Leaky Integrate and Fire (LIF) spiking neuron using digital hardware: registers, memories, adders and so on.
-To do so, we will consider a single output neuron connected to multiple input neurons.
+In this article, we will try to model a layer of Leaky Integrate and Fire (LIF) spiking neurons using digital hardware: registers, memories, adders and so on.
+To do so, we will consider a single output neuron connected to multiple input neurons from a previous layer.

 ![neurons-connected](/images/blog/spiking_neurons/neurons-connected.png)